Spring Forward: Daylight Saving Time

 Get ready for longer days and warmer weather—the first day of spring is just around the corner!
 But to prepare for the change in season, we have to set our clocks one hour forward for Daylight Saving Time.
 In this guide, we’ll go over everything you need to know about this year’s leap forward.

-This year, Daylight Saving Time starts on Sunday, March 13.
+Every year, Daylight Saving Time begins on the second Sunday of March.
 The one-hour jump forward will occur at 2 a.m., meaning the clock will go from 1:59 a.m. right to 3:00 a.m.

 Who Observes Daylight Saving Time?

 Of the 50 U.S. states, 48 observe Daylight Saving Time (DST).
 Hawaii does not participate in the time change, nor does the state of Arizona.
 However, the Navajo Nation, which is partially within Arizona’s borders, does observe DST and sets the clock forward.

 American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands do not observe DST.